proycon/lexmatch/README.md

 You can configure a minimum frequency threshold using ``--freq``.

 Rather than match all of the lexicon against the text, you can also iterate over tokens in the text and check if they occur in the lexicon.
 This uses a hash-map instead of a suffix array and is typically faster.
-It is more limited, however, and can not be used with frequency thresholding, and counting.
-It will always produce output like ``--verbose``:
+It is more limited, however, and can not be used with frequency thresholding or counting.
+It will always produce verbose output (similar to ``--verbose``):

 ```
 $ lexmatch --tokens --query good --query bad /nettmp/republic.short.txt